intern-tester/cathedra-test-system/README.md

 ## Installation
 Telegram requires [PHP](https://www.php.net) v7.0+ to run.
 > Note: `PHP` is required on Heroku WebApp.
-You don`t needed install it.
+You don`t need to install it.

 If you use Heroku WebApp: Set in Heroku settings `ConfigVars`:
 `API` : `1234:000000` - Telegram bot token.
-> Note: `API` is required on Heroku WebApp Settings.
+> Note: `API` is need to set on Heroku WebApp Settings.
 It needed to create Webhook for properly work bot.
-To get this Token, you needed go to `@BotFather` and select `API Token`.
+To get this Token, you need to go on `@BotFather` and select `API Token`.

 ## Usage
-To preperly work bot, neede get _$token_ from _Heroku ConfigVars_:
+To preperly work bot, need to get _$token_ from _Heroku ConfigVars_:
 ```php
 index.php
 $token = getenv('API');